williamwang1382/soccerGame/README.md

 # soccerGame
-a game inspired by the popular Head Soccer mobile game a while ago!
+a game inspired by the popular Head Soccer mobile game I made a while ago!
 Requires JavaFX

 # Controls: